Microsoft Ads vs Google Ads: Complete Comparison for 2026

 Is Bing Ads the same as Microsoft Ads?

 Yes.
 Microsoft rebranded "Bing Ads" to "Microsoft Advertising" in 2019, but the platform still powers ads on Bing, Yahoo, AOL, and DuckDuckGo.
 The terms are often used interchangeably.
+For advanced tactics, explore our guide on Bing ads strategy advanced tactics.

 Can I import my Google Ads campaigns to Microsoft Ads?